Tech writers can code too

 Step 7: Ignore the first line

-You’ve probably been annoyed by it by now, the column name city in the first line of our output.
+You’ve probably been annoyed by it by now, the column name, city, is in the first line of our output.
 Want we want to do is ignore this first line in the input so it doesn’t show up in the output.
 We can do this with a new pattern-action.

 NR == 1 { next; }